 Facial Recognition (FR):

 A technology for identifying specific people based on pictures or videos.
 It operates by analyzing features such as the structure of the face, the distance between the eyes, and the angles between a person’s eyes, nose, and mouth.
 It is controversial because of worries about privacy invasion, malicious applications, or abuse by government or corporate entities.
-In addition, there have been well-documented biases by race and gender with some facial recognition algorithms.
+In addition, there have been well-documented biases by race and gender with many facial recognition algorithms.

 These are fifth-generation wireless telecommunications networks that have been deployed in major cities and feature faster speeds and enhanced capabilities for transmitting data and images.
 As such, 5G networks enable new digital products and services, such as video streaming, autonomous vehicles, and automated factories and homes that require a fast broadband.